Skip to content

 • --ntasks-per-node to limit number of tasks on a node

 • --distribution one of several directives (see also --contiguous, --cores-per-socket, --mem_bind, --ntasks-per-socket, --sockets-per-node) to control how tasks, cores and memory are distributed among nodes, sockets and cores.
-While SLURM will generally make appropriate decisions for setting up jobs, careful use of these directives can significantly enhance job performance and users are encouraged to profile application performance under different conditions.
+While Slurm will generally make appropriate decisions for setting up jobs, careful use of these directives can significantly enhance job performance and users are encouraged to profile application performance under different conditions.

 Expand to view example